Chapter 5: An Unwanted Guardian

 I mentally let out a breath of relief.
 At least I would be in a comfortable environment.

-"Thank you for coming in, agent Moore.
+"Thank you for coming in, Agent Moore.
 You may leave now."
+The main Director said.

 A little too enthusiastically, I nodded and quickly left the room.

 About an hour later, I was back home at my cozy apartment.
 I threw myself onto my inviting bed, and didn't bother to change.
 With the day's events pressing on my mind, I found it hard to fall asleep.